boopathiviky/Document-QA-Chatbot-using-Amazon-Bedrock-RAG/README.md

-# Document-QA-Chatbot-using-Amazon-Bedrock-RAG
+📦# Problem Statement
-I built an AI chatbot that answers questions from internal company documents using Retrieval-Augmented Generation (RAG) powered by Amazon Bedrock, OpenSearch, and LangChain.
+Most enterprises have large unstructured documents (PDFs, Word files, etc.).
+Searching through them is inefficient.
+The goal was to create a chatbot that could understand, search, and answer user questions from these documents in real-time.